FXCM vs Eightcap 2026

 | Tier-4 Licenses | 0 | 2 |

-FXCM’s forex pricing is slightly above the industry average overall.
-In May 2024, Standard account EUR/USD spreads averaged 0.78 pips for its EU, U.K., and Australia entities, and 1.38 pips for St. Vincent and the Grenadines.
-Commission-based accounts averaged a 0.28-pip core spread (ex-commission), with an effective cost closer to about 0.74 pips after adding the commission; in the U.K., an Active Trader example translates to roughly 0.78 pips.
-FXCM’s Active Trader Rebate Program (not available in the U.K. or EU) offers five tiers that rebate $5 to $25 per million traded based on volume.
-As with most brokers, spreads can widen during rollover or unusual market conditions.
+FXCM’s forex pricing tends to be slightly above the industry average on its standard (spread-only) offering.
+In May 2024, average EUR/USD spreads were 0.78 pips across its EU, U.K., and Australia entities, and 1.38 pips under its St. Vincent and the Grenadines entity.
+FXCM’s commission-based accounts averaged a low 0.28-pip core spread, and the all-in cost was about 0.74 pips once commissions were included.
+High-volume traders can apply for the Active Trader Rebate Program (not available in the U.K. or EU), which offers $5–$25 per million traded in rebates; for example, in the U.K., a $25,000 balance and $50M+ monthly volume can bring commissions to $2.50 per side ($5 round-turn) for an effective EUR/USD cost near 0.78 pips.
+As with most brokers, spreads may widen during rollover or volatile market conditions.

 | Feature |